 “You have to follow the rules and traditions of another country,” explained Aung Aung Kyaw, Director of the Bagan Department of Archaeology, National Museum and Library.
 “If you climb a pagoda with your shoes on, then we have to take legal action.”

 Cover yourself: This is the rule most ignored by tourists who dress for the heat in countries around Southeast Asia.
-Shoulders should be covered and long pants worn rather than shorts.
+Shoulders should be covered and long pants should be worn rather than shorts.
 Some temples in tourist places may be more lenient, but your modesty will be appreciated.

 Some (not all) temples may provide a sarong or other cover-up for a small fee if the gatekeeper thinks you're not covered up enough.